-One Man Band Originals for Windows version 10.3 what's new
+One Man Band Originals for Windows version 10.3 (for OSX/Linux/Windows look here)

 Transforms all (piano, synthesizer) keyboards into arranger keyboards with real time chords recognition!

 Creates complete MIDI music-arrangements with just simple drag and drop operations!